bindiego/docker_images/elastic/readme.md

-# Run elastic stack in few commands
+# Run Elastic Stack in Docker

 ## Prerequisite
 Please navigate into the parent folder, ubuntu & jdk, and run